pepperize/cdk-organizations/README.md

 - The email address must not already be associated with another AWS account.
 You may suffix the email address, i.e. `info+account-123456789012@pepperize.com`.
 - An account will be created and then moved to the parent, if the parent is an organizational unit (OU).
-- It can only be used from within the management account in the us-east-1 region.
+- An account can only be created from within the management account in the `us-east-1` region.
 - An account can't be deleted easily, if the construct gets removed from the stack the account still remains.
 [Closing an AWS account](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_accounts_close.html)

 See [IAccount](https://github.com/pepperize/cdk-organizations/blob/main/API.md#@pepperize/cdk-organizations.IAccount)